-The use of third-party inspection specialists has increased as an effective way to increase building department capacity.
+These programs have been growing in popularity as housing booms have hit cities across the nation.
 New York City has the TR8: Technical Report State of Responsibility for Energy Code Inspections form that can be used for third-party code verification.
 Colorado has a program that allows municipalities to contract third-party inspectors, while Norfolk, VA has a policy regarding their use.
 While third-party inspectors can help with demand, it's important quality assurance can be verified.
 Below are some further examples of how states or communities contract third-party inspection services as well as some additional resources.